Josh Lowe Player Props: Rays vs. Orioles

 Josh Lowe At The Plate

-- Lowe has reached base via a hit in 49 games this year (of 77 played), and had multiple hits in 22 of those games.
+- Lowe has reached base via a hit in 50 games this season (of 78 played), and had multiple hits in 22 of those games.

-- Lowe has had at least one RBI in 42.9% of his games this year (33 of 77), with more than one RBI 11 times (14.3%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Lowe has picked up an RBI in 42.3% of his games this season, with more than one RBI in 14.1% of his games.
+He has also plated three or more runs in four contests.

+- He has scored a run in 32 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.